espressomd/espresso/doc/sphinx/advanced_methods.rst

 If you plan to use this feature, please contact the Cell-in-fluid Research Group at the University of Zilina: ivan.cimrak@fri.uniza.sk or iveta.jancigova@fri.uniza.sk.

-When using this module, please cite :cite:`Cimrak2014` (BibTeX key Cimrak2014 in doc/sphinx/zrefs.bib) and :cite:`Cimrak2012` (Bibtex key Cimrak2012 in doc/sphinx/zrefs.bib)
+When using this module, please cite :cite:`Cimrak2014` (BibTeX key ``Cimrak2014`` in :file:`doc/sphinx/zrefs.bib`) and :cite:`Cimrak2012` (BibTeX key ``Cimrak2012`` in :file:`doc/sphinx/zrefs.bib`)

 This documentation introduces the features of module Object-in-fluid (OIF).
-Even though ESPResSo was not primarily intended to work with closed objects, it is a flexible package and appears very suitable when one wants to model closed objects with elastic properties, especially if they are immersed in a moving fluid.
+Even though |es| was not primarily intended to work with closed objects, it is a flexible package and appears very suitable when one wants to model closed objects with elastic properties, especially if they are immersed in a moving fluid.
 Here we describe the module itself and offer some additional information to get you started with.
 Additionally, we provide a step by step tutorial that will show you how to use this module.

 The OIF module was developed for simulations of red blood cells flowing through microfluidic devices and therefore the elasticity